-Writing the opening lines of a short story isn’t easy.
+Writing a short story and its opening lines isn’t easy.
 You’ll want to strike the right tone, introduce the characters, and capture the reader’s attention all at once — and you need to do it quickly, because you don’t have much space!

 One highly effective method for starting a short story is to write an opening hook: a sentence that immediately intrigues the reader.
 For example, in Mrs Dalloway (originally a short story), Virginia Woolf opens with the line, “Mrs. Dalloway said she would buy the flowers herself.”
 The reader then wonders: who is Mrs. Dalloway, why is she buying flowers, and is it unusual that she would do so herself?
-Such questions prompt the reader to continue with interest, hoping to find out the answers.
+Such questions prompt the reader to continue with interest, looking for answers.

-Another means of hooking your reader is beginning your story in medias res: in the middle of the action.
-According to Kurt Vonnegut, a short story should “start as close to the end as possible,” and this strategy achieves exactly that.
+Another means of hooking your reader is beginning your short story in medias res: in the middle of the action.
+According to Kurt Vonnegut, this form should “start as close to the end as possible,” and this strategy achieves exactly that.

 Beginning in medias res also loosens the shackles of traditional story structure and allows you to write more freely.
 If this means your exposition ends up a little messy, that’s okay — you can always rework it later.
 The objective of drafting is just to get words down on the page.

-As you start to build your story, remember our cardinal rule of care.
+As you start to build your short fiction, remember our cardinal rule of care.
 You have a finite amount of words, which means each sentence is proportionately more important than in a longer piece.
-Read back every sentence to make sure it either directly advances the action or gives significant backstory — otherwise you’re just wasting precious space.
+Read back every sentence to make sure it either directly advances the plot or gives significant backstory — otherwise you’re just wasting precious space.

 Remember all that time and effort you poured into developing your key emotion?
 Now's the time to put it to work.
 “A short story must have a single mood and every sentence must build toward it,” Edgar Allan Poe once said.
 Ensure that each sentence not only progresses the story, but also contributes to the “mood,” or key emotion.
 Poe himself does this to marvelous effect in The Tell-Tale Heart: